 Research shows that Americans spend a shocking 90 percent of their time indoors.
 (1) Due to fatigue and mobility constraints, individuals with chronic Lyme disease may spend even more time indoors.
 Unfortunately, indoor environments are not always a safe haven for Lyme disease recovery.
 In fact, some indoor spaces may be downright dangerous due to water damage and contamination with mold and mycotoxins.

 Exposure to toxic indoor molds and mycotoxins can harm the immune system and hinder recovery from Lyme disease; in my professional and personal experience, mold toxicity and Lyme disease often go hand-in-hand.
-Read on to learn about the crucial connection between mold toxicity and Lyme disease and why addressing mold toxicity is vital for Lyme disease recovery.
+In this article, I’ll discuss the crucial connection between mold toxicity and Lyme disease and why addressing mold toxicity is vital for Lyme disease recovery.

 Indoor Mold: It’s Not Just a Cosmetic Problem!